NORAD Tracks Santa: Website and other media

 The NORAD Tracks Santa program has always made use of a variety of media.
 From the 1950s to 1996, these were the telephone hotline, newspapers, radio, phonograph records, and television.
 Many television newscasts in North America feature NORAD Tracks Santa as part of their weather updates on Christmas Eve.

-Since 2005, the program uses Meshbox's Toon Santa model.

 Since 1997, the program has had a highly publicized internet presence.
 As mobile media and social media have become popular and widespread as methods of direct communication, these newer media have also been embraced by the program.
 The layout of the NORAD Tracks Santa website and its web pages have changed from 1997 to the present due to changes in internet technologies, and changes in partners and sponsors for a particular year.
 In September 2008, NORAD started a Twitter account, @NORADSanta, as part of its social media presence.

 Between 2007 and 2008, people who visited the NORAD Tracks Santa site were told they could track Santa in Google Earth.
 They were given a link to download Google Earth, and then a KMZ file to download.
 From 2009 to 2011, the tracking in the Google Earth app was moved to the Google Earth Web API on the NORAD Santa website.
 In 2011, an iOS and Android application was introduced, which features updates and an interactive game similar to the Christmas levels in Angry Birds Seasons, called Elf Toss.